jrd/compose-systemd/README.md

 You can use `./testindocker` to install it in a temporary docker

 - Add `app1:` and `app2:` to `/etc/compose/compose.deps` file by using `docker exec` or a local `ssh` connection.
-- Install systemd services: `compose-dirs update`
+- Install systemd services: `compose-systemd update`
 - Start them: `systemctl start compose@app1`, same for app2.